DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Introduction

 \item \textbf{Runtime Uncertainty:} The dynamic nature of networks (e.g., latency jitters) and serving loads make it challenging to accurately predict TTFT for in-flight request migration.
 Moreover, any scheduling mechanism must be lightweight to avoid introducing large overhead to the already latency-sensitive services.

-\item \textbf{Migration Impact on Token Delivery:} While dynamic migration between endpoints can reduce overall running costs, it risks disrupting TBT.
-The challenge lies in determining when and how to perform migration while minimizing the degradation of user experience and the increase in costs. \end{denseitemize}
+\item \textbf{Migration Impact on Token Delivery:} While dynamic migration between endpoints can reduce overall operating costs, it risks disrupting TBT.
+The challenge lies in determining when and how to migrate while minimizing user experience degradation and cost increase. \end{denseitemize}

 As shown in Figure~\ref{fig:overview}, we introduce \disco{}, a \underline{D}ev\underline{i}ce-\underline{S}erver \underline{Co}operative scheduler that addresses these challenges via two key innovations: